 iPadOS 13.6 Update: What’s New

-Apple’s x.x updates always bring new features and under-the-hood improvements.
-You can expect the same from iPadOS 13.6.
+Apple’s x.x updates always bring new features and under-the-hood improvements and that’s what you’ll get from iPadOS 13.6.

-Beta testers have also found support for saved reading positions in the Apple News app.
+There’s also support for saved reading positions in the Apple News app.

 - Fully unlocked and compatible with any carrier of choice (e.g. AT&T, T-Mobile, Sprint, Verizon, US-Cellular, Cricket, Metro, etc.).